Estimating flow fields with Reduced Order Models: Realtime flow and pressure field reconstruction with few measurements

-A fundamental result from systems theory states we can reconstruct the state of the system, i.e., the entire flow field in our case, from a restricted set of measured states or outputs, only if the observability matrix has full rank \citep[see, e.g.,][]{Gelb1974}. \CommentMmo{Zitierung von Gelb pr\"ufen.} The observability matrix here reads
+A fundamental result from systems theory states we can reconstruct the state of the system, i.e., the entire flow field in our case, from a restricted set of measured states or outputs, only if the observability matrix has full rank~(see, e.g., \citep{Gelb1974}).
+The observability matrix here reads

 where $J_f(t_m)$ is the Jacobian matrix